rishabhj07/SpotOffline/README.md

     serve -s dist
     ```

 Now you can interact with the application using a browser by opening [http://localhost:3000](http://localhost:3000).
-If you need to stop the servers, you can do so by pressing `Ctrl+C` in the respective terminal instances.
+If you need to stop the programs, you can do so by pressing `Ctrl+C` in the respective terminal instances.

 > [!Important]
 >